Paiva2/investments-chall/README.md

 The tax percentage changes according to the age of the investment:

-- If it is less than one year old, the percentage will be 22.5% (tax = 45.00).
+- If it is less than one year old, the percentage will be 22.5%.
-- If it is between one and two years old, the percentage will be 18.5% (tax = 37.00).
+- If it is between one and two years old, the percentage will be 18.5%.
-- If older than two years, the percentage will be 15% (tax = 30.00).
+- If older than two years, the percentage will be 15%.

+### Technologies

+- Java 17
+- SpringBoot
+- Docker
+- Postgres

 ## Credits